thalesmacedo1/thalesmacedo1/README.md

-### Hi there ⚡
+### Hi, there ⚡

 My name is Thales Macêdo from Brazil (🇧🇷).
-I've been studying React Ecosystem and currently I'm focused on React Native app cloning.
+I've been studying React Ecosystem and currently I'm focused on React Native.
 In my free time I use to ride bike (🚴),to dive (🤿), to read books (📚), to listen to music (🎵) and enjoy parties (🍺).
 I encourage you to contribute to my github projects!🌱